petermcd/Dependency-Visualiser/README.md

 * Identify the minimum available version of a dependency.
 * Implement a parser for other package managers such as NPM (for JS).
 * Implement output scripts.
-* Implement alternate storage engines (such as mySQL).
 * Modify the package to use the lock file if available falling back to individual files if necessary.